 I have rapped a lot on this stuff using Munters (“German” position) and supermunters; however, the speed of a rap on a Munter is harder to control , than a rap with (e.g.) a Piranha on a polyester-, technora-, or nylon-sheathed rope.
 Ironically, the large, round-cross-section HMS carabiner is least suitable for a munter on thin Dyneema.
 A small D-shaped biner, such as Grivel’s Plume dual wire-gate, is far more suitable for thin bare Dyneema; the tight turns provide much more control and provide more “internal friction.”
 With a large HMS, your speed is either slow and perhaps bouncy (supermunter) or near-catastrophic (regular Munter on thin cord).
 You MUST test with the type of carabiner you will use.
 With a dual wire-gate, I can quickly put in an extra wrap, before I plan to go down an overhanging section; but that option is tough with screwgates.
 If you feel good with the supermunter on you carabiner, I highly recommend you use that knot; it does NOT twist the rope, and provides a smoother, safer experience, and generally you won't have to worry about adding extra twists.

 Secondly, I weigh 148 lbs in my clothes.
 Don’t do anything on the thin stuff until you have tested it with your weight.
 If you weigh 250 lbs, try 9/64” Amsteel (at least) instead of 1/8”, and go for the supermunter instead of the Munter on thin cord.
-The longest I have rapped with BARE Dyneema is 100’single-strand, 66’ double-strand, pushing as hard as I could.
+The longest I have rapped with BARE Dyneema is 100’double-strand, pushing as hard as I could.
 Typically the “device” (Munter on biner) is < 25F above ambient at the very end of the rap, right beneath the Munter.
-The very highest delta I have seen was 54F, on 100' of double-strand supermunter rap, for bare 7/64" Amsteel on an Attache carabiner.
-That was in a simulated free-hanging rap, when the carabiner was attached to a tree, my wife acted as the brake hand, and the Amsteel was attached to the back of my harness.
+The most extreme delta T I have witnessed on a real double-strand rap was 41 F with 7/64"; the actual rap was about 90 feet, and was accomplished with a single Munter on a plume carabiner in 20 seconds.
+The T was measured with a NIST-traceable, very thin thermocouple placed on the aluminum right below the munter as soon as I finished (the dyneema itself remained fairly cool).
+The very highest delta I have seen was 54F, for a simulated rap on 100' of a double-strand supermunter with bare 7/64" Amsteel on an Attache carabiner.
+For the simulation, the carabiner was attached to a tree, my wife acted as the brake hand, and the Amsteel was attached to the back of my harness.
 I tried as hard as I could to "run" down the steet, pulling the amsteel through the supermunter on the biner, and pulled 100' (200' in double strand) in about 30 seconds.
-From tests pulling against an industrial scale, I know that I can generate about 100 lbs of force when leaning 45 degrees into the "run," on normal pavement.
+From tests pulling against an industrial scale, I know that I can generate > 100 lbs of force when leaning 45 degrees into the "run," on normal pavement.
 However, this is about twice the speed I can normally rap on a supermunter, so the friction energy/time simulates a 200 lb person taking a minute to rap 100' double-strand.
 So this was actually a fair test.
-However, if your ambient is 100F, that would put you just below the maximum recommended working T for Amsteel; but the measured T is dominated by the carabiner T, which is significantly above the Amsteel T at the end of the test .
+However, if your ambient is 100F, that would put you just below the maximum recommended working T for Amsteel; but the measured T is dominated by the carabiner T, which is significantly above the Amsteel T at the end of the test.
 In short, if you are thinking of trying this stuff for a rap, I recommend first doing a hanging rap from a tree over a relatively short distance.
 The supermunter may surprise you with how slow it is on this stuff.

 The surface CoF of Dyneema and other synthetic rope fibers, is defined by the familiar Coulomb Law.
 The surface Cof is the proportionality coefficient µ in